gabrielesh/collectionbuilder-workshop/content/0-intro.md

 order: 0
 ---

 This repository contains lesson plans and materials for teaching a three-part workshop on creating Digital Collections using CollectionBuilder.
+These workshops incorporate the individual lesson plans on GitHub, HTML and Markdown developed as part of the Learn Static repository.

 ## Digital Collections & Storytelling with CollectionBuilder